rupertn/nba_roster_sentiment/README.md

 ![title](19_20_lakers_sentiment.png)

+The player sentiment values above seem to pass the eye test.
+Danny Green was critisized by the Laker's fanbase for some of his playoff performances and was subsequently traded after the season concluded.
+On the other hand, Dwight Howard performed well, posting career high three point and field goal shooting percentages.

 ### Correlation with Annual Roster Turnover
 No matter which way the data was sliced, the results showed **weak correlation between player sentiment and roster turnover, with the pearson correlation coefficient typically falling around 0.08 - 0.12** depending on how the data was filtered (ie. excluding players and/or seasons based on low comment totals).
 As a result, using these results as training data to predict which players from the 2020-2021 Lakers roster would return next season would generate a very inaccurate classification model.